eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 Consider this "backfire" scenario, though, in which reductions of inflation decouple $$s^\star$$ from $$r$$.

-Issuance is reduced, as
-per the yield curve $$y(S)=kS^{-1/2}(1+k'S)$$.
+Issuance is reduced, as per the yield curve $$y(S)=kS^{-1/2}(1+k'S)$$.
 The burn rate and transaction fees as a fraction of circulating Ether do not change appreciably.

-LSPs adjust their yields to maintain the current proportion $$r$$ of yield from issuance plus fees, and LST-holders maintain their balances because they simply wish to passively chase a small percentage yield.
+LSPs adjust their yields to maintain the current proportion $$r$$ of the yield from issuance plus fees, and LST-holders maintain their balances because they simply wish to passively chase a small percentage yield.
 Solo validators reinvest at about the same rate they have been, in order to chase priority fees and MEV despite the reduction in issuance.
-So, we are pushed into the higher part of the yield curve, keeping issuance negligible
+So, we are pushed into the higher part of the yield curve, forcing inflation below fees
 $$\alpha^\star/f^\star\lesssim10^{-2}$$.
-Inflation hawks might even consider this a desirable scenario.
-After (un)staking queue transients die out, staking fraction would equilibrate to
+Inflation hawks might even have considered this a desirable scenario before reading this post!
+After (un)staking queue transients die out, staking fraction would equilibrate to $$s^\star\in(.97,.99)$$.
-$$s^\star\in(.97,.99)$$.

 Essentially, we really need to be sure of what drives validaor behavior.
 If enough validators persist in reinvestment beyond where we would expect them to, Ethereum could become deflationary, and this is dangerous.
-We recommend surveys to gauge sentiment and calculations of the statistics of $$r_i$$.
+We recommend surveys to gauge sentiment and calculations of the distribution of $$r_i$$.

 #### Macroeconomics at the Equilibrium Point